walkthetalk/zircon/docs/syscalls/vmo_write.md

 <!-- Updated by update-docs-from-abigen, do not edit. -->

-vmo_write - write bytes to the VMO
+Write bytes to the VMO.

 ## SYNOPSIS